lorenzomighie/3DGAN/README.md

 # 3D GAN

-Use of a Generative Adversarial Network to produce 3D shapes (in the voxel domain) of sofas and tables.
+Use of a Generative Adversarial Network to produce 3D shapes (in the voxel domain) of the sofas and tables which belong to the ModelNet10 dataset.

 # How to Use